uva-responsibleai/fall-24/safety/mar-11.md

 ### TRIM

 # Key Findings
-The [Poisoning Attacks against SVMs](https://arxiv.org/abs/1206.6389) paper contributes these findings:
-- An adversary can "construct malicious data" based on predictions of how an SVM's decision function will change in reaction to malicious input
-- A "gradient ascent" attack strategy against SVMs can be kernelized, allowing for attacks to be constructed in the input space
-    - The attack method can be kernelized because it only depends on "the gradients of the dot products in the input space"
-    - This is a big advantage for the attacker when compared to a method which can't be kernelized; an attacker using a non-kernelizable method "has no practical means to access the feature space"
-        - The authors note that this emphasizes that "resistance against adversarial data" should be considered in the design of learning algorithms

 The [Certified Defenses for Data Poisoning Attacks](https://arxiv.org/abs/1706.03691) paper discusses how certain defenses against data poisoning can be tested against "the entire space of attacks".
 - Specifically, the defense must be one that removes "outliers residing outside a feasible set," and minimizes "a margin-based loss on the remaining data"
 - The authors' approach can find the upper bound of efficacy of any data poisoning attack on such a classifier